 Dogs rely on their noses more than any other sense, and their powerful sniffers make the treasure hunt game fun for both you and your dog.

 Find something extra smelly that your dog loves, like a Kong full of peanut butter or his favorite old toy.
-Show him your treasure, and then tell him to sit and stay while you go and hide it.
+Show him the treasure, and then tell him to sit and stay while you go and hide it.

-The Cup Game
+3. The Cup Game

-Red Light Green Light
+4. Red Light Green Light

 To play with your dog, replace "green light" with "come" and "red light" with "stay."
 This brain game is perfect for excitable puppies who need to learn that there's a time and a place to zoom around the house!

-The Name Game
+5. The Name Game

 The bigger his vocabulary, the more fun the game is.
 Tell him the name of an object (or person) and watch in delight as he seeks it out.
 Not all pooches will take to this immediately, but persistence is worth it.
 If your pup is particularly talented, you can teach him to bring newspapers, blankets, and more household items this way.
 Who needs house robots when you have a great dog?

-52-Toy Pick Up
+6. 52-Toy Pick Up

 The new trick game is kind of like dealer's choice.
 Instead of telling your dog to roll over, say, "new trick!"

-The Muffin Tin Game
+9. The Muffin Tin Game

 Many brain games for dogs require a purchase, but this game is easy to throw together without running out to the store.
 This beginner brain game can be set up using things you have lying around the house.

 Both you and your dog will have a blast playing these simple mind games.
 You'll battle boredom, improve his confidence, and reinforce your already strong bond.